yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 ## Introduction
 [Logical Partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions) is an important feature of Power BI which helps improving the refresh time of Power BI semantic models.
 In this example we will showcase and compare how Logical Partitioning can provide a faster data refresh by enabling parallel processing of multiple partitions.
 You can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section.

+--

+[Logical Partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions) is a powerful feature that enables you to divide large tables into logical segments, allowing each partition to be refreshed independently.
+This can dramatically improve the refresh performance of your Power BI semantic models by enabling parallel processing of multiple partitions.
+In this quickstart, we'll demonstrate how Logical Partitioning can accelerate data refresh times and show you how to implement it step by step.
+For detailed instructions, refer to the [Step by step walkthrough](#step-by-step-walkthrough) section.

+> [!NOTE]
+> We use the term **Logical Partitioning** to distinguish from [Delta partitioning](https://docs.databricks.com/gcp/en/tables/partitions).
+By Logical Partitioning, we assume splitting tables into logical segments within **Power BI semantic models**.

 ## Prerequisites